egtogamat/hotspot-manufacturers/applications/innodev.md

 * Willingness to submit a prototype for audit, and sharing those audit results publicly (pass or fail)

-We plan on submitting the prototype for auding in September.
+We plan on submitting the prototype for auding in July.

 Below are more details regarding our answers.